Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 Compiler run successful!
 ```

-letting us move onto the next step of expanding our setup to improve our line and logical coverage.
+letting us move onto the next step of expanding our setup to improve our [line](../glossary.md#line-coverage) and [logical](../glossary.md#logical-coverage) coverage.

-## Setting Up Actors and Assets
+## Setting up actors and assets

-To start with improving our test setup we'll add three additional actors and token deployments of varying decimal values to the `setup` function:
+The first step for improving our test setup will be adding three additional actors and token deployments of varying decimal values to the `setup` function:

 ```javascript
     function setup() internal virtual override {